Shiflett History, Family Crest & Coats of Arms

 Medieval Austria is the ancient homeland of the Shiflett family.
 Austria, which was originally home to a Celtic people, was conquered by the Roman Empire in about 15 BC.
 Following the fall of Rome, Austria was repeatedly invaded by barbarian tribes, such as the Vandals, Visigoths, and Huns, who swept in from the east.
 During the 5th and 6th centuries, the Alemanni, Avars and Slavs settled Austria.
 The Avars were defeated in 785 by the Frankish emperor Charlemagne, who set up the East Mark, which later became known as the Österreich.
 Austria was ruled by the Babenburger dynasty until 1278, when they were succeeded by the Hapsburg dynasty, which ruled Austria until the 20th century.

 The surname Shiflett was first found in Austria, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in Austrian affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

 Early History of the Shiflett family

-Another 263 words (19 lines of text) covering the years 1708 and 1847 are included under the topic Early Shiflett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Shiflett research.
+Another 126 words (9 lines of text) covering the years 1708 and 1847 are included under the topic Early Shiflett History in all our PDF Extended History products and printed products wherever possible.

 Shiflett Spelling Variations